 How to use the Yachting function

-Many yacht races are set in triangular course layouts such as the one described on the next page, where the winner is the boat that navigates the designated course around the marks in the fastest time.
+Many yacht races are set in triangular course layouts such as the one described below, where the winner is the boat that navigates the designated course around the marks in the fastest time.

 Direction: Navigational bearings are most often given in terms of degrees.
 North: 0° East: 90° South: 180° West: 270°

 Starboard is the right hand side of a yacht when looking forwards and is always green, Port is the left hand side of a yacht when looking forwards and is always red.

 <Using the rotating bezel to determine Wind Direction>

 •Before a race, determine the direction of the wind from the direction and position of the windward mark.
 Line up the number representing the wind direction (in degrees) on the bezel with the triangle “▲” mark at 12 o’clock.

 •The course bearing from the windward mark to the Wing mark (starboard reach) is read off the bezel, in degrees, at the green triangle “▲” on the bottom left side of the dial.

 •The course bearing from the Wing mark to the leeward mark (port reach is read off the bezel, in degrees, at the red “▲” on the bottom right.

 •When sailing from the windward mark to the leeward mark, the small, triangle “▲” at the 6 o’clock position on the dial becomes the reference point for determining course bearings.